The House of Flowers (TV series): Development and themes

 A new Netflix original series to be created by Caro was announced in October 2016, with the title and the principal cast being announced in January 2017.
 The House of Flowers was the third Mexican Netflix original series, after Club de Cuervos and Ingobernable, and the first television series that Caro has made.
 A second and third season of the series were announced in October 2018.
 On May 9, 2019, Caro signed an exclusive deal with Netflix, signing on to create more shows for the streaming service; he became only the second Spanish-speaking showrunner to receive such a deal.
-Caro has said that the show is something "that can only exist on Netflix", noting the themes and plots of contemporary telenovelas produced for Mexican television as being homophobic, macho, and perpetuating violence against women.
+Caro has said that the show is something "that can only exist on Netflix", noting the themes and plots of contemporaneous telenovelas produced for Mexican television as being homophobic, macho, and perpetuating violence against women.
 The show has been described as "a deconstruction or satire of Latin American telenovelas", and Catenacci notes that, in comparison to some telenovela episodes that contain over 300 references to domestic abuse, this series' episodes are named for flowers.

 Thematically, the show explores some cultural issues within Mexican society, including casual racism and homophobia and the country's class diversity, with the contrasting House of Flowers establishments used to illustrate the socio-economic and racial divides in modern-day Mexico City, and to introduce discussions of the ethics behind money.
 Beyond these themes, the show is driven by the overarching concept of family, with actress Suárez describing it as the main focus.
 Juego de series has suggested the show also focuses on the idea that things kept secret are not necessarily as bad as the secret-keeper thinks they are.
 On the theme of social facade, Suárez has said that "lies are a recurrent element in all of Manolo [Caro]'s work right from his first short.
 The idea of pretending to be one thing and saying another is something that obsesses him".
 The second season also includes more complex discussions around sex, and the third season features more prominent themes of transgender and bisexual identities.
 Romero says that the central theme of the final season is "forgiving, and celebrating, the complicated character of Virginia de la Mora".